 Our goal was to let the users move freely, which means there can’t be a cord dangling from the headset.
 Almost all available VR systems have a cord, and the wireless ones have a limit on the number of players in the area.
 Our solution was employing a wearable computer in a form of a backpack.

 HTC VIVE PRO was a natural choice for the VR system - we already had experience with it and it’s still one of the most popular VR solutions.
-HTC also provides special trackers that work with their base stations using radio frequencies instead of optical tracking, which turned out to be a much more precise and cheap alternative.
+HTC also provides special active optical trackers that work with their base stations, which turned out to be a much more precise and cheap alternative.

 Body and Items Tracking and Positioning